 We are required to document and test our internal control procedures in order to satisfy the requirements of Section 404 of SOX.
 It requires an annual assessment by management of the effectiveness of our internal control over financial reporting.
 We may in the future fail to achieve and maintain the adequacy of our internal control over financial reporting, as such standards are modified, supplemented or amended from time to time, and we may not be able to ensure that we can conclude on an ongoing basis that we have effective internal control over financial reporting in accordance with Section 404 of SOX.
-Our failure to satisfy the requirements of Section 404 of SOX on an ongoing, timely basis could result in the loss of investor confidence in the reliability of our financial statements, which in turn could harm our business and negatively impact the trading price of our Common Shares.
+Our financial teporting that we have effective internal control over financial reporting in accordance with Section 404 of SOX.
+Our financial statements, which in turn could harm our business and negatively impact the trading price of our Common Shares.
 In addition, any failure to implement required new or improved controls, or difficulties encountered in their implementation, could harm our operating results or cause us to fail to meet our reporting obligations.
 Future acquisitions of companies may provide us with challenges in implementing the required processes, procedures and controls in our acquired operations.
 Acquired companies may not have disclosure control and procedures or internal control over financial reporting that are as thorough or effective as those required by securities laws currently applicable to us.